 Chief of Police

-Captain Dennis began his career with the Irmo Police Department as a Reserve Police Officer and was hired full time in 2002 as a Patrol Officer.
-Since starting with the department, he has worked his way through the ranks and served in a variety of positions including K9 Officer, Field Training Officer, Evidence Custodian, Patrol Corporal, Patrol Sergeant, and later serving as the Sergeant over the Criminal Investigations Division.
+Chief Dennis began his career in 2001 with the Irmo Police Department as a Reserve Police Officer and was hired as a full time Patrol Officer in 2002.
+Since starting with the department, he has worked his way through the ranks and served in a variety of positions including K9 Officer, Field Training Officer, Evidence Custodian, Patrol Corporal, Patrol Sergeant, Investigations’ Sergeant and later serving as the Captain of the Irmo Police Department.

-Copies of incident and/or accident reports to which you were a party, are available through the records division at the Irmo Police Department.
+Copies of incident and/or accident reports are available through the records division at the Irmo Police Department.
 You may request copies of these reports.
 The Request an Incident/Accident Report form can be faxed, submitted online or dropped off at the Irmo Police Department located at 1230 Columbia Avenue.
-Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report*.
+Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report* (Photo I.D is required if you are a victim wanting to receive a “FREE” copy).

 *The fee is $4.00 per Incident/Accident Report.
 CLICK ON THE BELOW TO REQUEST AN INCIDENT/ACCIDENT REPORT ONLINE.